Central High School (Phenix City, Alabama): Academics

 Central High School offers a variety of challenges courses and classes for its students.
 Central students are offered dual enrollment courses, advanced placement courses, and honors courses.
 Overall, Central's rankings within the state of Alabama is 94th, 7,097th in the United States, and 3rd in the Columbus, GA Metro area schools.
 CHS also ranks 80th in graduation rate in Alabama at 97%, and tied for 5,287th in the country.

 Central High School students fell on the 46.9% percentile on the ACT according to US News, which is above the average expectation for the United States.
 CHS ranked 17th for diversity out of 382 high schools in the state Alabama.
 13% of Central students are enrolled in AP Courses.
 The average ACT score for Central Phenix City is a 22, and the average SAT score is a 1010.
 The reading proficiency is a 41%, and a 39% for math.

 History

 Central High School was previously established in more of the center of the city across from the Phenix City Public Library until being reestablished to its current location.
 Central's enrollment in 1988–1989 school year was 903, and its enrollment has grown ever since.
 The enrollment ranks 10th among Alabama high schools and has been in the top 25 ever since the 2008–2009 school year.

 Central is rivals with multiple school such as Auburn High School, Smiths Station High School, Russell County High School, and Opelika High School.
-The Red Devils and Bulldogs rivalry is seen as the biggest amongst the list since they have met 80 times with the series being split 47-33 Central.